 - •

 Ferries run from Kea (Tzia) to Athens (All Ports) 7 days a week, all year-round.
-The first ferry of the day departs from Kea (Tzia) at 06:30, and the last at 19:45.
-From June to September, there are around 22 crossings per week.
-In quieter periods, the route is served by 13 crossings per week.
-The fastest ferry from Kea (Tzia) to Eleftherios Venizelos of Athens (All Ports), takes 20min.
-The average trip duration for all ferries is 1h 10min arriving at Lavrio - Eleftherios Venizelos ports.
-Ticket prices start at €11.50 and go up to €14.00.
-Book your ferry tickets online to Athens (All Ports) with Ferryscanner for the most convenience and best price guarantee.
+The first ferry of the day departs from Kea (Tzia) at 06:30, and the last at 21:30.
+From June to September, there are around 35 crossings per week.
+In quieter periods, the route is served by 7 crossings per week.
+The fastest ferry from Kea (Tzia) to Koropi of Athens, takes 18min.
+The average trip duration for all ferries is 1h 4min arriving at Lavrio - Koropi - Eleftherios Venizelos ports.
+Ticket prices start at €11.50 and go up to €15.50.
+Book your ferry tickets online to Athens with Ferryscanner for the most convenience and best price guarantee.

-Ferry companies from Kea (Tzia) to Athens (All Ports)
+Ferry companies from Kea (Tzia) to Athens

-Kea (Tzia) to Athens (All Ports) ferry schedule
+Kea (Tzia) to Athens ferry schedule

-When you book your ferry from Kea (Tzia) to Athens (All Ports) with Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.
+When you book your ferry from Kea (Tzia) to Athens with Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.

-Fastest ferry ride from Kea (Tzia) to Athens (All Ports)
+Fastest ferry ride from Kea (Tzia) to Athens

 No, night ferries are not available on the Kea (Tzia) to Athens (All Ports) route.
 However, frequent daytime sailings offer convenient and flexible options for planning your trip.